MissingDeadlines/iolite/iolite_docs/engine/intro.rst

 The overall game creation process
 ---------------------------------

 Compared to other *game engines* or *game makers*, a single copy of IOLITE does *not* support working with different *projects*.
-Instead, IOLITE aims to be portable and thus directly sources all data from the directories next to the executable.
+Instead, IOLITE aims to be portable, and thus directly sources all data from the directories next to the executable.
 A single copy of IOLITE *becomes your game*, it's as simple as that.

 Shipping your game
 ------------------